canonical/curtin/doc/topics/curthooks.rst

 target environment can be done with ``curtin in-target``.

 The hook is provided with some environment variables that can be used to find more information.
+See the :ref:`Command Environment` doc for details.
+Specifically interesting to this stage are:.

- - ``INTERFACES``: This is a path to the file created during networking stage
+ - ``OUTPUT_NETWORK_CONFIG``: This is a path to the file created during network discovery stage.
  - ``FSTAB``: This is a path to the file created during partitioning stage
  - ``CONFIG``: This is a path to the curtin config file.
 It is provided so that additional configuration could be provided through to the OS